 In 2020, the European Union invested €3 million in disaster preparedness and €2 million on protection response to support vulnerable migrants and returnees due to the violent context.
 In 2019, the EU invested €3 million in disaster preparedness and further €14 million to respond to food shortages.
 In addition, €50,000 supported the Haitian Red Cross in providing access to urgent healthcare to the population affected by social unrest in Port-au-Prince.
 Funding was provided through the Disaster Relief Emergency Fund (DREF) of the International Federation of Red Cross and Red Crescent Societies (IFRC).

-In 2018, the EU invested €3.4 million in disaster preparedness initiatives including water, sanitation and hygiene (WASH) preparedness, rapid response capacities, disaster-resistant shelter building techniques and drought preparedness.
-An additional €12 million was mobilised to respond to acute food insecurity and shelter needs and to increase coordination across humanitarian operations.
+In 2018, the EU mobilised €3.4 million in disaster preparedness including water, sanitation and hygiene (WASH) preparedness, rapid response capacities, disaster-resistant shelter techniques and drought preparedness.
+An additional €12 million responded to food shortages and shelter needs, as well as to increase coordination across humanitarian operations.

-In 2016 and 2017, almost €20 million in emergency aid was mobilised to cover the immediate the needs of people most affected by hurricane Matthew; this included providing food, shelter, water, livelihood support, nutritional assistance, and education.
+In 2016 and 2017, the EU provided almost €20 million in emergency aid to cover immediate the needs of those most affected by hurricane Matthew, ranging from food to shelter, livelihood, water, nutrition, and education.

-Since 2014, €49 million has been allocated to address acute food and nutrition needs through cash transfers, provision of safe water, and livelihood support.
+Since 2014, €49 million have been allocated to address acute food and nutritional needs through cash transfers, provision of safe water, and livelihood support.

-After the 2010 earthquake, the EU provided shelter, safe drinking water, healthcare, food and protection to five million people.
-EU aid totalling €52.7 million helped to fight the consequent cholera outbreak, targeting close to three million people.
+After the 2010 earthquake, the EU provided shelter, safe drinking water, healthcare, food and protection to 5 million people.
+EU aid worth €52.7 million addressed the consequent cholera outbreak, targeting close to 3 million people.